yu-re-ka/flux/docs/SPEC.md

 Flux provides a standard library of functions.
 Find documentation here https://docs.influxdata.com/flux/latest/stdlib/

+#### Experimental namespace

+Within the standard library there is an `experimental` package namespace.
+Packages within this namesapce are subject to breaking changes without notice.
+See the package documentation for more details https://docs.influxdata.com/flux/latest/stdlib/experimental/

 ### Composite data types

 A composite data type is a collection of primitive data types that together have a higher meaning.